KDE/digikam-doc/index.rst

     :alt:
     :target: setup_application.html

-    Using the digiKam Configuration Panel to Customize Application
+    Using the Configuration Panel to Customize digiKam

 .. container:: toctile